-The original Stuxnet attack is widely believed to have been
+The original Stuxnet attack is widely believed to have been created by either Israel

-power plants, while the United States and Israel insist the Islamic state is bent on producing nuclear weapons.
+or the United States.
+It attacked centrifuges used to purify uranium, causing them to malfunction and fail.
+Iran maintains that its nuclear program is geared to power plants, while the United States and Israel insist the Islamic state is bent on producing nuclear weapons.

 on government computer systems.

 In the United States, the big concern is terrorism.
 Defense Secretary Leon Panetta warned of a "cyber

 pearl harbor" as recently as October.

 The story does show that even rumors can spread fast.
 As any chess player knows, sometimes the threat of an attack is as powerful as the attack itself.